-International students who have completed college coursework after completing secondary school, regardless of the amount of credits earned, should apply as a international transfer student.
+International students who have completed college coursework after completing secondary (high school) education, regardless of the amount of credits earned, should apply as an international transfer student.

 Minimum Admission Requirements for International Transfer Applicants

 All international students must meet minimum admission requirements to be considered for admission:

 The UW Bothell Office of Admissions provides the service of international transcript evaluations.
 Third-party evaluations will not be accepted.

 Official academic records are required from all previous institutions in your education history.
 It is the responsibility of applicants to supply all required academic records.
 If you are requesting records from a country or institution where you may have difficulty with timeliness or issuance, please make certain you request your documents allowing enough time for them to be received for your application.

 We require the document in the original language when the issuing institution cannot issue in English.
 If it is issued in a language other than English, we also require an English translation.

 All transcripts written in any language other than English must be accompanied by a certified literal English translation in the same format as the originals.
 To be considered official, the translator must be certified by the American Translators Association or corresponding body in the originating country, or should have a Master’s degree in Translation or Interpretation, or be completed by the issuing institution.

 Course Equivalency Guide